OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/owasp-cloud-security-workshop.md

 #### Example: Agile threat modeling

-1. Start threat modeling with a one-off session that has broad scope and then don't go too deep.
+1. Start threat modeling with a one-off session that has broad scope; don't go too deep
-2. Use a tool like STRIDE to identify threats and document them so they can be shared.
+2. Use a tool like STRIDE to identify threats and document them so they can be shared
-3. Identify mitigations and add them to the product backlog.
+3. Identify mitigations and add them to the product backlog
-4. Prioritise and work on the mitigations as you would any other story, ideally having them as linked acceptance criteria for other feature stories.
+4. Prioritise and work on the mitigations as you would any other story, ideally having them as linked acceptance criteria for other feature stories
-5. Allow a bit of time at the end of the first session to do a brief retro, identify next steps such as a follow up session.
+5. Allow time at the end of the first session to do a brief retro, identify next steps such as a follow up session
-6. If needed run a separate deep-dive session for complex or security-critical areas.
+6. If needed run a separate deep-dive session for complex or security-critical areas
 7. Once you've got the hang of threat modeling, look at embedding it into the existing development ceremonies.
-For example, if you're already running architecture/design planning sessions at the beginning of a release, include extra time to threat model the new feature or other changes.
+For example, if you're already running architecture/design planning sessions at the beginning of a release, include extra time to threat model the new feature or other changes
 8. You might also want to include micro sessions in a more regular basis, e.g. during sprint planning or ad-hoc after a stand up.
-10 minutes might be enough to identify a critical threat early on.
+10 minutes might be enough to identify a critical threat early on
-9. The product owner should only accept feature stories if all the related threat mitigation stories are also complete.
+9. The product owner should only accept feature stories if all the related threat mitigation stories are also complete
-10. Find a time to review the approach to threat modeling and methodology, scope coverage, types of threats identified, outstanding mitigations etc. Also think about whether the environment has changed.
+10. Find a time to review the approach to threat modeling and methodology, scope coverage, types of threats identified, outstanding mitigations etc. Also think about whether the environment has changed
-11. In parallel to the above, ensure that the threat models, threats and mitigations are visible to the security SMEs so that they can review to identify areas that might need further focus, and to offer their expertise when needed.
+11. In parallel to the above, ensure that the threat models, threats and mitigations are visible to the security SMEs so that they can review to identify areas that might need further focus, and to offer their expertise when needed
-12. Be lean in your approach - start simple; measure success, e.g. through pentest results; if something isn’t working, experiment; teach and share with the community.
+12. Be lean in your approach - start simple; measure success, e.g. through pentest results; if something isn’t working, experiment; teach and share with the community

 #### Hands-on: Group threat model
 The following 3 examples were given for participants to choose from and model as an activity: